AustinOldham/RadialGradient/README.md

 # RadialGradient
 A C++ class used to generate a variety of radial gradients.
-This was created as part of another of my projects and is not polished yet.
+This was created as part of another one of my projects and is not polished yet.

 ## Tutorial: